Board of Directors, BANFF Television Festival Foundation

-As Vice-President, Communications, Scott Henderson leads the strategic, day-to-day operations of program and talent publicity, internal and corporate communications, public affairs, and community investment for Bell Media.
+Most recently as Vice-President, Communications at Bell Media, Scott Henderson led the strategic day to day operations of program and talent publicity, internal and corporate communications, public affairs and community investment for Bell Media.

 Additionally, Henderson oversaw communications for Canada’s Olympic Broadcast Media Consortium, and helped share the story of the Vancouver 2010 Olympic Winter Games – the most-watched programming in Canadian television history – as well as London 2012.
 He was also integral to the successful acquisition and integration of Astral.

 Henderson is a director on the boards of the Banff World Media Festival, Hot Docs, the Toronto Entertainment District BIA and the Academy of Canadian Cinema, where he helped redesign its week-long celebration of Canadian television and film, including the Academy’s public-facing Fan Zone event.
 He was also integral to the execution of the inaugural Canadian International TV Festival in 2013.
 Additionally, Henderson chairs the Communications Committee for the Television Bureau of Canada and sits on the Marketing Committee for THE JUNO AWARDS.
 He has been a panelist on the promotion of original content, including at Prime Time in Ottawa.